Gaiety Theatre, Isle of Man: Restoration

 In 1976, the restoration began under the direction of architect and theatre expert, Victor Glasstone.

 The theatre underwent further restoration, under the direction of Mervin Stokes, MBE, from the 1990s to replicate its 1900 opening condition in time for the centenary celebration in 2000.
 Exactly 100 years after opening, on 16 July 2000, the centenary was celebrated with a performance of "The Telephone Girl" which opened the Gaiety in 1900 and following which was a performance of "The Corsican Brothers," a popular play which in Victorian times and a special 'Corsican Trap' was constructed for the performance.
 It is the only working Corsican Trap in the World.
 Another unique feature of the theatre is the working Victorian Act Drop depicting a dancing lady.

 The restoration of the Gaiety Theatre was directed over several years by the theatre manager of the day, Mervin Russell Stokes, who was later made an MBE for his contribution to the project.
 Stokes, with others, arranged for the funding and closely supervised the work done, carrying out some of it himself, always with a view to strict authenticity, even down to having the original paint colours, wallpaper and carpeting recreated, to return the building to as near its original appearance as possible.

 Current use

 Today the theatre continues with productions by local companies and touring productions of musicals, drama and opera.
 It now forms a part of the VillaGaiety complex together with the Villa Marina, a nearby 1,620 capacity auditorium.

 The Gaiety Theatre featured on Isle of Man commemorative stamps in 1987, 1994 and 2000.

 Friends of the Gaiety

 In 1978, the organisation Friends of the Gaiety was formed to undertake fundraising for the theatre’s restoration, and to assist with day-to-day operations.

 Filmography

-In February 2008, The Gaiety hosted a Hollywood movie, Me and Orson Welles.
-The film starred Zac Efron, Christian McKay and Claire Danes.
-The Gaiety replicated the Mercury Theatre in New York in 1937.
+In February 2008, The Gaiety hosted a Hollywood movie, Me and Orson Welles, which starred Zac Efron, Christian McKay, and Claire Danes.
+The Gaiety stood in for the Mercury Theatre in 1937 New York, which had been demolished in 1942.